Family seeks prayers for Clarksville minister hospitalized with COVID-19

 Val Swinton was admitted to MercyOne Waterloo Medical Center Thursday, according to his son, Sam.
 He is on a ventilator and in a medically induced coma as his body fights the disease caused by the coronavirus.

-Sam said his 67-year-old father, the minister for Clarksville Church of Christ over the past 22 years, is in a difficult position at the hospital.
+Sam said his 67-year-old father, the minister for Clarksville Church of Christ over the past 22 years, is in a difficult position.

 “(Sunday) morning, the doctors called me and said due to the severity of the inflammation and the issues with his heart and his blood pressure it’s slim chances that he will make a recovery,” said Sam.
 He still believes progress is possible with Swinton’s case and is asking that “positive energy and prayers” be sent his dad’s way.